-• The most recent ERM maturity assessment was conducted in August 2022 in alignment with the Board approved biennial review cadence.
-The ERM Program improved in many areas, including the risk assessment process, and enhancing enterprise-wide risk management skills.
-The ERM Team is in the process of developing a roadmap that will focus on making improvements in areas such as integrating risk analysis into business practices, improving risk awareness and accountability, and over the long term, incorporating risk analysis into strategic planning.
-LIPA's Internal Audit department will receive a copy of the 2022 ERM maturity assessment and diagnostic report prepared by a third-party vendor, which measures the current maturity of the LIPA ERM Program and comparison to an industry benchmark.
+• The most recent ERM maturity assessment was conducted in August 2022 in alignment with the Board-approved biennial review cadence.
+The ERM Program improved in many areas, including the risk assessment process and reporting, and enhancing enterprise-wide risk management skills.
+The ERM Team has developed a roadmap that focuses on making improvements in areas such as integrating risk analysis into business processes, enhancing the emerging risk process, measuring the effectiveness of mitigation actions, improving risk awareness and accountability, and over the long term, incorporating risk analysis into strategic planning.
+LIPA's Internal Audit department received a copy of the 2022 ERM maturity assessment and diagnostic report prepared by a third-party vendor, which measures the current maturity of the LIPA ERM Program and compares it to an industry benchmark.
+In accordance with the Policy, the next maturity assessment will be conducted in August 2024.